ibm-cloud-docs/FileStorage/index.md

 Performance is a class of {{site.data.keyword.filestorage_short}} that is designed to support high I/O applications with understood performance requirements that don't fit well within an Endurance tier.
 Predictable performance is achieved through the allocation of protocol-level IOPS to individual volumes.
 Various IOPS rates (100 - 48,000) can be provisioned with storage sizes that range from 20 GB to 12 TB.

 Performance for {{site.data.keyword.filestorage_short}} is accessed and mounted through a Network file system (NFS) connection. {{site.data.keyword.filestorage_short}} is typically used when the volume is accessed by multiple servers simultaneously.
-Consistent Performance volumes can be ordered according to the Sizes and IOPS in Table 1 and can be used with Linux operating systems.
+Consistent Performance volumes can be ordered according to the Sizes and IOPS in Table 1 and can be used with Linux&reg; operating systems.

 | Size (GB) | Min IOPS | Max IOPS
 |-----|-----|-----|